 David collins Blake

-A Philosopher Starts Painting
+A Retired Philosopher Starts Painting

-Fragments of Meaning Rendered
+Fragments of ideas Rendered

 in Color and Shape